Donor Profile

 • Security and the rule of law.

 Since 2016, the Netherlands has crafted development policy coherence action plans to improve the effectiveness of Dutch development policies.
-The Dutch government evaluates these action plans and reports on their progress yearly.
+The Dutch government evaluates these action plans and reports on their progress annually.

 The outgoing government will continue to carry out the existing strategy until a new government is formed.
 If the four negotiating parties ( PVV, VDD, NSC, and BBB) are successful, the Netherlands’ development strategy is expected to focus more on asylum reception in the region to prevent migration in the Netherlands, and short-term humanitarian relief.
 Themes such as climate action and equal rights of women and LGBTQ+ populations are expected to be deprioritized by right-wing coalition parties.